New

 Severed Head

-collage comics which eventually led to 'The Bart Dickon Omnibus'.
+collage comics which extremely eventually led to 'The Bart Dickon Omnibus'.

 Here